-- (3) In the case of a literary, dramatic or musical work the right is infringed by a person who - (a) publishes commercially, performs in public or communicates to the public a derogatory treatment of the work; or - (b) issues to the public copies of a film or sound recording of, or including, a derogatory treatment of the work. - (4) In the case of an artistic work the right is infringed by a person who - (a) publishes commercially or exhibits in public a derogatory treatment of the work, or communicates to the public a visual image of a derogatory treatment of the work; - (b) shows in public a film including a visual image of a derogatory treatment of the work or issues to the public copies of such a film; or issues to the public copies of a graphic work representing, or of a photograph of, a derogatory treatment of the work.
+- (3) In the case of a literary, dramatic or musical work the right is infringed by a person who - (a) publishes commercially, performs in public or communicates to the public a derogatory treatment of the work; or - (b) issues to the public copies of a film or sound recording of, or including, a derogatory treatment of the work. - (4) In the case of an artistic work the right is infringed by a person who - (a) publishes commercially or exhibits in public a derogatory treatment of the work, or communicates to the public a visual image of a derogatory treatment of the work; - (b) shows in public a film including a visual image of a derogatory treatment of the work or issues to the public copies of such a film; or - (c) in the case of - (i) a work of architecture in the form of a model for a building, - (ii) a sculpture, or - (iii) a work of artistic craftsmanship, issues to the public copies of a graphic work representing, or of a photograph of, a derogatory treatment of the work.